 Cleaning for Healthier Schools and Infection Control Workgroup Statewide

-Over the course of two years, the workgroup created a comprehensive handbook on disinfection, sanitization, and hand hygiene options and product selection to help reduce the use of unnecessary disinfectants in schools.
-Below is an excerpt from the handbook introduction and the full handbook can be downloaded on the right side of this page.
-The handbook in chapter form, which is being regularly updated when appropriate, and trainings developed under the project are also located on the Informed Green Solutions web site.
+The project team created a comprehensive handbook on disinfection, sanitization, and hand hygiene options and product selection to help reduce the use of unnecessary disinfectants in schools.
+View the full online handbook from the Informed Green Solutions.